gvwilson/sensibleadventures/maddy-roo/old.md

 "We're fine.
 Oh, I'm so glad to see you!"

-"But Maddy---the boat!
+"But Maddy---the boat!"
-They're taking the boat!"
 Sindy pulled on her sleeve.

 Maddy spun around.
 Her heart sank.
 The two goats were drifting away on the current.

-"Come back!" she yelled.
+"Turn around!" she yelled.
 "Please!
 Come back!"

 "I don't know how!"
-Bravo shouted through cupped paws.
+Bluster shouted back to her.
 "But we'll get help!"

-Moments later they vanished into the night, leaving the two young roos alone in the Mire with a dented bot for company and no idea how to get home.
+Moments later they vanished into the night, leaving the two young roos alone in the Mire with a dented bot for company and no idea how they would get home.

 ## Episode 7: ...And Into the Mire

 "Thank you for saving us,"
-Maddy said to Dockety belatedly once the boat was finally out of sight.
+Maddy said to Dockety.
 "They would have had us for sure."

 "Theze onez were *click*,"